Ending2015a/MorphyKnot/README.md

 }
 ```

-Also, don't forget to turn on `Enable GPU Instancing` for your material.
+BTW, don't forget to turn on `Enable GPU Instancing` for your material.

 ### Universal Render Pipeline

-We can do the same thing in UPR with shader graph.
+In URP, we have to do these procedures in shader graph.
 First create the shader graph:

 ![](https://github.com/Ending2015a/MorphyKnot/blob/master/assets/graph.png)

-* Note that the `Instance ID` node is only available for newer version (I don't know the specific version, but if your shader graph has no `Instance ID` node please upgrade the Unity.)
+* Note that the `Instance ID` node is only available for newer version (I don't know the exact version, but if your shader graph has no `Instance ID` node please upgrade the Unity.)
-* Type the following string into `Inject` node to enable per-particle matrix configure
+* Type the following string into `Inject` node to enable per-particle configuration
 ```hlsl
 #pragma instancing_options assumeuniformscaling procedural:ConfigureProcedural
 #pragma editor_sync_compilation